Content helpers

 This section covers the small but important pieces that keep content predictable as it scales.

-Together, these rules define how content moves through the system without adding friction or hidden behavior.
+Together, these helpers define how content moves through the system without adding friction or hidden behavior.

 Drafts